Algorithms for the uniqueness of the longest common subsequence: Circular sequences without duplicated genes

 We first randomly choose a gene $g_i$.
 Cut all circular sequences at $g_i$ and expand them to be linear sequences.
 For example, the circular sequences in Fig.~\ref{sce2} cut at $1$ are correspondingly $(1,2,3,4,5,6)$ and $(1,2,6,4,5,3)$.
-Using Algorithm~\ref{alg1}, we can find $\mathcal{L}_i$ that begins with $g_i$, which is a longest common subsequence of all expanded linear sequences.
+Using Algorithm~\ref{alg1}, we can find $\mathcal{L}_i$ that begins with $g_i$, which is one LCS of all expanded linear sequences.
 In the above example, the longest common linear subsequence starting from $1$ is $(1,2,4,5)$.
 If $g_i$ is a non-transposable gene or a quasi-transposable gene, then $\mathcal{L}_i$ (glued back to a circle) is a longest common circular subsequence.
 If $g_i$ is a proper-transposable gene, then $\mathcal{L}_i$ is shorter than the longest common circular subsequence.
 In Fig.~\ref{sce2}, gene $1$ is non-transposable, and $(1,2,4,5)$ (glued) is the longest common circular subsequence.

-We do not know if $\mathcal{L}_i$ (glued) is a longest common subsequence (whether containing $g_i$ or not) for all circular sequences.
+We do not know if $\mathcal{L}_i$ (glued) is an LCS (whether containing $g_i$ or not) for all circular sequences.
 If there is a longer common subsequence, it should contain genes that are not in $\mathcal{L}_i$.
 Consider four variables $\mathcal{L}$, $g$, $C$, and $\mathcal{S}$, whose initial values are $\mathcal{L}_i$, $g_i$, the length of $\mathcal{L}_i$, and the complement of $\mathcal{L}_i$.
 These variables contain information on the longest common linear subsequence that we have found during this procedure.

 Choose a gene $g_j$ in $\mathcal{S}$, and cut all circular gene sequences at $g_j$.
 Apply Algorithm~\ref{alg1} to find $\mathcal{L}_j$, which is the longest in common subsequences that contain $g_j$.
 If the length of $\mathcal{L}_j$ is larger than $C$, set $\mathcal{L}$ to be $\mathcal{L}_j$, set $g$ to be $g_j$, set $C$ to be the length of $\mathcal{L}_j$, and set $\mathcal{S}$ to be the complement of $\mathcal{L}_j$.
 Otherwise, keep $\mathcal{L}$, $g$, $C$, and $\mathcal{S}$ still.